Claire-Potter/Belle-Musique-Studio/project-files/testing/testing-read-me.md

 ## Performance:

 Google lighthouse utilised to test performance of site and mobile.
-Please see reports attached here.
+Please see reports attached <a href="https://github.com/Claire-Potter/Belle-Musique-Studio/tree/main/project-files/testing/lighthouse" target="_blank">here</a>.

 I used the tool ImageOptimizer to resize all images to improve performance.

+Most of the performance tests passed without issue.
+There are four of the mobile views which received below 50 for performance which is not optimal.
+However, these issues are caused by using third party javascript, jquery and bootstrap scripts.
+The scripts have been added to the pages as per course training.
+I unfortunately did not have time to unpack this further to try to optimise performance.
+This is however something I would like to do.

 ## Automated Tests